Me Gusta! 14 Spanish Verbs That Copycat Gustar’s Style of Conjugation

 Enrique: A mí me gustáis las dos pero solo como amigas (I like both of you guys but only as friends).

-As I said before, the key to avoiding confusion is to create possible sentences that could arise in conversation and practice them ahead of time.
-Things can easily become muddled with these types of verbs, but not if you’re prepared.
 Now that you’ve got the basic concept down, the rest of the verbs should come pretty easily.
-Here I have a list of other pesky verbs that function just like gustar.
+Here’s a starting list of pesky verbs that function just like gustar.

 1. Encantar (to love something)

 While this verb can be used to refer to the love of people, and means more to be delighted or charmed by someone in certain contexts, amar is more associated with the love of people while encantar tends to be used more in reference to things.
-You’ll rarely hear amar being used to talk about loving a non-human thing.
 For example:

 A Daniel le encantó el partido.
 (Daniel loved the game.)

-As with gustar, the conjugation of this verb is dictated by the thing being loved (direct object) and not by the subject of the sentence.
+As with gustar, the conjugation of this verb is dictated by the thing being loved (el partido).
 The third person singular has been used in the past simple tense because partido (game) is singular.

-The A Daniel that’s placed at the beginning of the sentence is used to either place emphasis on the subject (maybe you didn’t like the game but he really did) or to clarify who it was who loved the game if you’ve been speaking about more than one person (the article le could refer to anyone, male or female).
+The A Daniel at the beginning of the sentence can be used to emphasize the subject (maybe you didn’t like the game but he really did).
+It can also clarify who loved the game if you’ve been talking about more than one person (the article le could refer to anyone, male or female).

 2. Costar (to cost)

 The verb costar can be used in two different senses in Spanish.
-All the more reason to learn it well!
-The first possible usage has to do with money.
-Here’s an example:
+The first possible usage has to do with money:

 Esas zapatillas le costaron a Sara cuarenta dólares.
 (Those tennis shoes cost Sara forty dollars.)